Guides

 • Time frame - the year the company intends to reach net zero

-SBTs particularly help define the shorter-term targets a company must hit to ensure it is on track to meet its net zero commitments and that it is decarbonising at the speed required to meet the IPCC’s goal.
+SBTis particularly help define the shorter-term targets a company must hit to ensure it is on track to meet its net zero commitments and that it is decarbonising at the speed required to meet the IPCC’s goal.

-With this in mind, science-based targets include additional details around:
+Science-based targets also include additional details around:

 • Ambition - a specific commitment to how fast a company intends to decarbonise (i.e. the slope of the emissions reduction curve), and

-• Type - whether the company is intending to reduce its absolute emissions, its emissions intensity (volume of emissions relative to operational metrics), or both (more on this later..!).
+• Type - whether the company is intending to reduce its absolute emissions, its emissions intensity (volume of emissions relative to operational metrics), or both

 How quickly do we need to decarbonise & reach net zero?

-Why?
-This comes down to the concept of a ‘carbon budget’ - that is, the amount of GHG emissions (or the carbon dioxide equivalent) that scientists believe we can emit, within a certain timeframe, in order to limit global warming to below 2 degrees celsius (and ideally 1.5 degrees) by 2050.
+This comes down to the concept of a ‘carbon budget’ - that is, the maximum amount of GHG emissions (or the carbon dioxide equivalent) that scientists believe we can emit, within a certain timeframe, in order to limit global warming to below 2 degrees celsius (and ideally 1.5 degrees) by 2050.

 What are the steps to reach net zero?